zengin/microsoft-graph-docs/api-reference/beta/api/driveitem-get-content-format.md

 ### Errors

-See [Error Responses][error-response] for more information about how errors are returned.
+For more information about how errors are returned, see [Error responses][error-response].

 ## Example